“Hey honey, can you run to the grocery store to get some eggs? You can use my car,” your mom asks. “Sure,” you respond.

 If you give someone regular permission to drive your vehicle, your car insurance usually takes primary coverage status.
 If damage exceeds your coverage limits, the driver’s policy may take over as secondary.

 Am I covered if I’m using a borrowed car for business?

 Here’s where things get sticky.

-Some vehicles are covered by commercial policies for business use, but it gets complicated when a car is borrowed or swapped around for a use that’s out of the ordinary, or if a personal vehicle is used for some kind of transportation service (eg, Uber, Lyft, Postmates).
-There are lots of ins and outs and exclusions when it comes to commercial use, so it’s worth doing your homework before borrowing a car in a situation like this.
+Commercial policies cover some vehicles for business use, but it gets complicated when a car is borrowed or swapped around for a use that’s out of the ordinary, or if a personal vehicle is used for a delivery or transportation service, such as a local laundry delivery or an app-based service like Amazon, Doordash, Lyft, or Uber.